-- ▶ Number meas. points (3-8) Q423: Number of probe measurements with which the TNC is to measure the calibration sphere in the plane.
+- ▶ Q423 Number of probes?: Number of probe measurements with which the TNC is to measure the calibration sphere in the plane.
 Input range 3 to 8.
-Less measuring points increase speed and more measuring points increase measurement precision. - ▶ Preset (0/1/2/3) Q431: Define whether the TNC automatically sets the active preset (datum) into the center of the sphere: - 0: Do not set the preset automatically into the center of the sphere: Preset manually before cycle start - 1: Automatically preset into the center of the sphere before measurement: Manually preposition the touch probe above the calibration sphere before the cycle start - 2: Automatically preset into the center of the sphere after measurement: Preset manually before cycle start - 3: Preset before and after measurement into the center of the sphere: Preposition the touch probe manually above the calibration sphere before cycle start - ▶ Backlash, angle range Q432: Here you define the angle value to be used as traverse for the measurement of the rotary axis.
+Less measuring points increase speed and more measuring points increase measurement precision. - ▶ Q431 Preset (0/1/2/3)?: Define whether the TNC automatically sets the active preset (datum) into the center of the sphere: - 0: Do not set the preset automatically into the center of the sphere: Preset manually before cycle start - 1: Automatically preset into the center of the sphere before measurement: Manually preposition the touch probe before the cycle start via the calibration sphere - 2: Automatically preset into the center of the sphere after measurement: Preset manually before cycle start - 3: Preset before and after measurement into the center of the sphere: Preposition the touch probe manually before cycle start via the calibration sphere - ▶ Q432 Angular range of backlash comp.?: Here you define the angle value to be used as traverse for the measurement of the rotary axis.
 The traversing angle must be significantly larger than the actual backlash of the rotary axes.
 If input value = 0, the TNC does not measure the backlash.
 Input range -3.0000 to +3.0000